Roderick Hudson: Synopsis

 The two men return to Rome where, one fateful day, Christina Light enters Roderick's studio to peruse his artwork.
 Christina has grown up on the Continent, tended by her ambitious mother and the mother's aging Italian escort, the Cavaliere.
 She is, by general agreement, one of the most startlingly beautiful young women in Europe, and her mother is determined to marry Christina to a wealthy and titled gentleman.
 The impoverished Roderick is nonetheless instantly infatuated with Christina, eventually obtaining approval to sculpt her bust and thereby ingratiating himself with the family.
 Although the prematurely world-weary Christina is slow to show her feelings for Roderick, she comes increasingly to be attracted to him and to his status as an artistic "genius".
-Mallet finds himself in a wrenching emotional bind – attempting to prevent Roderick from consummating his love with Christina so as to protect Mary Garland from emotional injury; knowing all the while that doing so will foreclose forever any possibility that he himself can marry the only woman he has ever loved.
+Rowland finds himself in a wrenching emotional bind – attempting to prevent Roderick from consummating his love with Christina so as to protect Mary Garland from emotional injury; knowing all the while that doing so will foreclose forever any possibility that he himself can marry the only woman he has ever loved.

-Later Mallet encounters Christina and Roderick at the Colisseum.
+Later Rowland encounters Christina and Roderick at the Colosseum.
 He saves Roderick from falling to his death attempting to pick an out-of-reach flower for Christina.
-Mallet subsequently happens to meet Christina at the church of St. Cecilia, and when he discovers that the relationship between Roderick and Christina is more serious than he had thought, urges her to give up her flirtation with Roderick.
+Rowland subsequently happens to meet Christina at the church of St. Cecilia, and when he discovers that the relationship between Roderick and Christina is more serious than he had thought, urges her to give up her flirtation with Roderick.

 Rowland writes a letter to Cecilia about Roderick's fall.
-Later Roderick decides not to complete his sculpture for Mr Leavenworth, leading Rowland to be annoyed with him.
+Later Roderick decides not to complete his sculpture for Mr. Leavenworth, leading Rowland to be annoyed with him.
 Rowland visits Madame Grandoni and meets Christina there.
 He then decides to leave for Florence, but decides to make up with Roderick and bring his mother and his betrothed over to Italy to save him.
 While doing some sightseeing, Miss Garland admits to being afraid of changing.
 They walk into Christina and Roderick says she might not marry the Prince after all.

 Roderick then does a sculpture of his mother.
-Mrs Hudson thinks she owes something to Rowland for all he has done.
+Mrs. Hudson thinks she owes something to Rowland for all he has done.
 Upon completing the bust, Roderick says he will not marry Miss Garland.
 Rowland and Gloriani witness another of Roderick's tantrums.
-Later, Mrs Grandoni says Miss Blanchard is marrying Mr Leavenworth, although she is in love with Rowland.
+Later, Mrs. Grandoni says Miss Blanchard is marrying Mr. Leavenworth, although she is in love with Rowland.
 She then throws a party and Christina turns up uninvited to observe Miss Garland and be vituperative.
 The next day the latter admits she takes Christina to be fake.
 Later after the Prince has left, the Cavaliere visits Rowland and entreats him to advise Christina, as she has no father to turn to.
 After checking on Roderick because his mother has received a note from him saying he didn't want to be disturbed, he goes to the Lights' and talks to Christina.
 She says she doesn't like the Prince but likes Roderick as a friend.
 She has however married the Prince...